ashesh6810/RCESN_spatio_temporal/README.md

 For any questions, reproducibility issues or concerns about the initial conditons to choose, email me at akc6@rice.edu/ashesh6810@gmail.com

+I thank Pantelis, Peter Dueben and Jaideep Pathak for their generousity in sharing or open sourcing codes to perform honest comparisons in this paper.

 Please note that apart from the ESN, which is implemented from scratch the other codes are supported by Keras on a Tensorflow backend.
 Depending on the Keras version, you may need to change "epochs" to "nb_epoch" or the other way around in the model.fit() API in Keras.